-Association Najdeh is a secular feminist democratic organization that was founded at the beginning of civil war in 1976 and was registered in 1978 with the Lebanese Ministry of Municipalities and Interior as an independent non-governmental association (apprised and notified as 0169 /AD).
+Association Najdeh is a secular, feminist, democratic organisation that was founded at the beginning of civil war in 1976, and registered in 1978 with the Lebanese Ministry of Municipalities and Interior as an independent non-governmental association (apprised and notified as 0169 /AD).

-Najdeh works mainly with Palestinian refugee women and girls, and through them, with the wider marginalized social strata of the Palestinian community in Lebanon.
-It also targets other poor communities who live in the camps and gatherings.
+Association Najdeh works mainly with Palestinian women and girls refugees, as well as the wider marginalised social strata of the Palestinian community in Lebanon.
+It also aids other disadvantaged communities who live in the camps and likewise social gatherings.

 WE BELIEVE IN

-We envision a Palestinian society that enjoys full and equitable access to all national and human rights, and where social justice and full equality between women and men prevail.
+We envision a Palestinian society that enjoys full and equal access to all national human rights, and to where social justice and true equality between women and men prevails.

 APPROACHES WE FOLLOW

-Najdeh seeks to combat violence and discrimination, notably among Palestinian refugee women and girls, through key approaches and working methods that are mainstreamed across our programs.
+Najdeh seeks to combat violence and discrimination, notably among women and girl Palestinian refugees, through key approaches and working methods that are mainstreamed across our programs.
 Such approaches include:

 .
 Gender Equality

 .
-Advocacy work, whether locally, nationally regionally, and internationally
+Advocacy work, whether locally, nationally, regionally, or internationally

 .
 Rights-based approaches